Give2Peer/g2p-server-symfony/features/README.md

 Welcome to the Features
 =======================

-These describe how the server should respond to HTTP requests from a client, as a mobile phone for example.
+These describe how the server should respond to HTTP REST requests from a client, say a mobile app.

 They cover :
 - registering